St. Martin’s Griffin

 This afternoon, her planet was invaded.

 The year is 2575, and two rival megacorporations are at war over a planet that’s little more than an ice-covered speck at the edge of the universe.
 Too bad nobody thought to warn the people living on it.
-With enemy fire raining down on them, Kady and Ezra—who are barely … Continue reading
+With enemy fire raining down on them, Kady and Ezra—who … Continue reading

 Crushed under the powerful Regime, Marrok and his mother slide deeper into poverty.
 Driven by a strange vision, Marrok spends the last of his money on a bet that’s beyond a long shot.
 And then wins.
 But what seems like his salvation soon becomes his worst nightmare.
 Ambrosia, a mysterious woman who leads a resistance network, knows about Marrok’s power and believes he has come to save them from the terror of the Regime.
 Ambrosia isn’t the only one interested in Marrok, though.
 He feels powerfully drawn to Chantelle, a girl he meets in the gambling hall.
 It isn’t long before she’s saved his life, more than once.
-When the Regime closes … Continue reading
+When the … Continue reading

 The Scorpion Rules